 Maasai Mara National Reserve is located in Narok County, Southern park part of Kenya.
-The Mara is considered to be one of the greatest wildlife reserves in African due to the incomparable population of lions, cheetahs, leopard and Elephants within the Reserve.
-The Great Mara comprises of two major sectors; Masai Mara National Reserve and The Mara Triangle, however it also encompasses of other conservancies to include: Olkinyei, Siana, Maji Moto, Koiyaki, Naikara, Lemek, Ol Derkesi and Oloirien
+The Mara is considered to be one of the greatest wildlife reserves in African due to the incomparable population of lions, cheetahs, leopards, and Elephants within the Reserve.
+The Great Mara comprises two major sectors; Masai Mara National Reserve and The Mara Triangle, however, it also encompasses other conservancies to include: Olkinyei, Siana, Maji Moto, Koiyaki, Naikara, Lemek, Ol Derkesi, and Oloirien

-Maasai Mara National Reserve gets its name from local Kiswahili word, “Mara” which means “spotted”.
-The wildlife reserve was named in honor of the local tribe who occupy the plains of the region known as the Maasai people.
+Maasai Mara National Reserve gets its name from the local Kiswahili word, “Mara” which means “spotted”.
+The wildlife reserve was named in honor of the local Maasai tribe who occupy the plains of the region known as the Maasai people.
 The prominent group is one of the famous African tribes famously known for their residence near many Parks across Kenya and the African Great lakes region.
-The tribe has preserved their African culture up-to present day which is clearly reflected by their dress code, ways of living and their life dependence on strictly herbal African medicine up to today.
+The tribe has preserved their African culture up to the present day which is clearly reflected by their dress code, ways of living, and their life dependence on strictly herbal African medicine up to today.

 Wildlife in Maasai Mara National Reserve

 It’s is a positive statement to say there is nothing lacking In Masai Mara National Reserve.
-The park has a wide range of wildlife species to include the Big five: lions, leopards, Rhinoceros, Cape buffaloes and Elephants.
-However the number of Rhinoceros/ black rhinos is reduced due to the poaching acts in the early 1970.
-The ivory extracted out of the black Rhino had good market according to history and this accounts for the low current population of Black rhinos in Masai Mara National Reserve .
+The park has a wide range of wildlife species to include the Big five: lions, leopards, Rhinoceros, Cape buffaloes, and Elephants.
+However, the number of Rhinoceros/ black rhinos is reduced due to the poaching acts in early 1970.
+The ivory extracted out of the black Rhino had a good market according to history and this accounts for the low current population of Black rhinos in Masai Mara National Reserve.
 Antelope species can be found in Masai Mara, these species include: the coke’s hartebeests, duikers, impalas and Grants Gazelle.
-Masai Mara National Reserve is also known for the distinctive Masai Giraffe and rare existence of the white giraffes.
+Masai Mara National Reserve is also known for the distinctive Masai Giraffe and the rare existence of the white giraffes.
 Aquatic wildlife Species such as crocodiles and hippopotamus are in large numbers mostly situated along the rivers, Mara and Talek.
-Foxes, Jackson hartebeest, jackals, cheetahs and hyenas are also found in Maasai Mara National Reserve
+Foxes, Jackson hartebeest, jackals, cheetahs, and hyenas are also found in Maasai Mara National Reserve

 Birding in Maasai Mara National Reserve:

-Maasai Mara National Reserve is gifted with more that 470 bird species with both raptors and Migrant species.
-Of these, the highest percentage are migrants which leaves to about 60 species known to call Masai Mara home to atleast half the year.
+Maasai Mara National Reserve is gifted with more than 470 bird species with both raptors and Migrant species.
+Of these, the highest percentage are migrants which leave to about 60 species known to call Masai Mara home to at least half the year.
 Birders across the world visit the park in large numbers annually, a typical birding Safari to Masai Mara National Reserve is highlighted with a visit to Lake Nakuru known for having the world’s highest concentration of flamingoes.
-Birds species with in Masai Mara National Reserve include: The African Pygmy falcons, Long Crested Eagles, Ostriches, Crown Cranes, secretary Birds, Marabou stocks, vultures, hornbills and lilac-breasted Roller (Kenya’s National bird)
+Birds species within Masai Mara National Reserve include: The African Pygmy falcons, Long Crested Eagles, Ostriches, Crown Cranes, Secretary Birds, Marabou stocks, vultures, hornbills, and lilac-breasted Roller (Kenya’s National bird)